voxtourai/voxtourai.github.io/_posts/2025-07-30-sorrento-free-audio-tour-voxtour.md

 ## More Than a Tour: Standalone POIs Available

 Besides the main tour, **VoxTour.ai offers individual audio guides for additional places around Sorrento**.
-You can listen to these stories anytime — whether you’re walking past or just exploring from a café.
+You can listen to these stories anytime, whether you’re walking past or just exploring from a café.

 ## How to Change the Tour Language